kleinesfilmroellchen/book-barify/README.md

 Copyright © 2021 kleines Filmröllchen.
 The MIT licence applies.
 ```

-The example.csv file will be an example input file that supports the section mode.
+The example.csv file is an an example input file with colored sections based on *Alice in Wonderland*.
+The example.svg output file was generated without any options except input and output.